The second moment of the number of integral points on elliptic curves is bounded: Counting integral points on elliptic curves

 \begin{remark} When $2\leq v_p(\Delta(f)) < 4$, evidently $p\not\in S$, and either $p\nmid \nu$ (in which case there is no factor corresponding to $p$) or $v_p(\nu) = 2$.
 By simply enumerating cases of $f$ over $\Q_p$ one finds that the number of disks required for \cite[Lemma 7]{bombierischmidt} is in fact at most $3$, because at least two roots lie in the same residue disk modulo $p$.
-This translates into a factor of $3$ corresponding to $p$, rather than $4$, and thus gives the claim of Remark \ref{rmk:rightafterthemaintheorem} (after applying this improved bound in the following proof of Theorem \ref{thm:the bound on the number of integral points}). \end{remark}
+This translates into an improvement in the factor for $p$ in Theorem \ref{thm:the bound on the number of integral points} to $4$ (rather than $5$). \end{remark}